 - Finalizing reading list—Your POS committee, working with you, makes revisions and finalizes the reading list.

-- Submitting approved reading list—You submit a printed copy of the approved reading list and the RPC Reading List Approval Memo containing POS committee member original signatures to the Graduate Program Staff Assistant before you can begin the comprehensive written exam
+- Submitting approved reading list—You submit the approved reading list and the RPC Reading List Approval Memo containing POS committee member signatures as one PDF file: 1) an electronically signed RPC Reading List Approval Memo and 2) the approved reading list to the designated Cybox folder before you can begin the comprehensive written exam.

 - Submitting and Negotiating the Exam Questions (see “Exam questions and structure” later in this section.